lopezbke/JSFileHandler/README.md

       // Code must be inside an async function async function UploadFile(htmlElement) {

-            // Instantiates a new JSFileUploader object and pass the HTML Element that contains the file attached const jsfileUploader = new JSFileUploader(htmlElement);
+            // Instantiates a new JSFileHandler object and pass the HTML Element that contains the file attached const jsFileHandler = new JSFileHandler(htmlElement);

             // Generates a file object
-            const fileObject = await jsfileUploader.GenerateFileObject();
+            const fileObject = await jsFileHandler.GenerateFileObject();

         }
     </script>